-Of course Florida was fun.
+Of course Florida was fun too.
 Well, mostly.
-Actually I got the worst sunburn of my life in Daytona Beach when I was 13.
+Actually I got the worst sunburn of my life in Daytona Beach when I was 13 years old.
 What can I say?
 I was young and dumb.
 I spent the entire first day of that vacation walking up and down the beach in my new bikini.
-It was my first bikini and I thought it was so cool.
-Actually, burnt to a crisp, describes it (actually me) better.
+It was my first bikini and I thought I was so cool.
+Ha!
+Actually, burnt to a crisp is probably a better description!
 I was in so much pain that first night.
 I was fainting and vomiting and probably really should have gone to the ER.
 Long story short, I spent the rest of the vacation sick in bed.
 Fun times.
 Not.

-But actually I do have a lot of great memories of our Florida vacations.
-I remember my mom would pack up sandwiches, chips, and soft drinks in preparation for the long drive.
-We’d usually got the kind of hotels that had refrigerators in them and my mom would also fix meals in her electric skillet that she had brought from home.
-Of course we also ate out at restaurants on occasion, which was a real treat when we did.
+Actually, I have a lot of great memories of our Florida vacations.
+I remember my mom would always pack sandwiches, chips, and soft drinks in preparation for the long drive.
+We’d usually got the kind of hotels that had refrigerators in them and my mom would fix meals in her electric skillet that she had brought from home.
+Of course we ate out at restaurants on occasion, which was always a treat!

-My dad also knew that a hotel with a swimming pool was a top priority!
-We all really enjoyed swimming in the hotel pools.
-So, most of the hotels we stayed at would probably be best described as small inexpensive roadside motels.
-Nothing fancy or nothing expensive.
+My dad also knew that a hotel with a swimming pool was a top priority.
+Once we got to Florida a hotel on or near the beach was rare but super cool when we did.
+We enjoyed swimming regardless if it was at a hotel pool or at the beach.
+Most of the hotels we stayed at would probably be best described as small inexpensive roadside motels; nothing fancy and nothing expensive.

 So, why Cincinnati?!

-Well first it was close to home, just a little over a hundred miles away from Indianapolis.
+Well first, it was just a little over a hundred miles away from Indianapolis, so it was close to home.

 Second, the Cincinnati Reds Baseball Team.